diloc/DAPD_Normalization/README.md

 ## The DAPD modules:
 The DAPD method has three modules which are used to process information including raw images of plants, and datasets (.csv):
-- __Rosette segmentation module__ uses multiple image processing algorithms to extract the rosette area and remove the background.
+- __Rosette segmentation module__ uses multiple image processing algorithms to extract the rosette area and remove the background from plant images.
 - __Leaf segmentation module__  extracts individual leaf from the rosette.
 - __Normalization module__ calculates a reference time-line using cross-correlation at multiple time points of the time-series measurements, which include rosette area, leaf size and number.
 ## Data files: